From the BlogSubscribe Now

 As I mentioned above, a watermark doesn’t stop people from stealing your photos.
 Here are some things you can do to prepare for the inevitable moment when your photograph shows up without your authorization.

-• Register your photos with the US Copyright Office.
-Even folks from other countries take this step because it is the only thing that grants you the right to sue for copyright infringement in US Federal Court.
 Yes, you own your copyright the moment you create a work.
 Big deal.
-You can’t sue without a valid and timely registration, so how are you going to enforce that unregistered copyright?
+You can’t sue without valid and timely registration, so how are you going to enforce that unregistered copyright?
 For $35, you can register a plethora of photos in bulk.
 That’s cheap insurance against copyright infringement.

-• Use a digital watermarking service — Photoshop has a plugin called Digimarc.
-It puts an invisible watermark in your images that can’t be removed.
-Folks have tested this by taking a photo of an image on the screen, printing it out and running it through a scanner.
 The Digimarc watermark still showed up to identify the copyright owner.
 You have to pay for an annual subscription, but I believe it’s worth it.
 For example, you may take a photo at an event and find it used elsewhere.
-I did, but the guy who published the magazine with my photo claimed it wasn’t true — he was standing in the audience and took the same shot.
-We must have been right next to each other, right?
-Digimarc proved him wrong.
-There was no way my digital watermark would show up in a photo that he took with his own camera.
-Even if someone strips out your metadata, they cannot remove that digital watermark.
+I did, but the guy who published the magazine with my photo claimed it wasn’t true – he was standing in the audience and took the same shot.

-• Give your photos away for free — They can’t steal it if you give it away for free.
+Give your photos away for free – They can’t steal them if you give them away for free.
 You can use a Creative Commons license to allow people to use your images for non-commercial usage.
-After all, do you really care if someone takes your photo of Las Vegas and uses it for their desktop wallpaper?
-You can find my licensing terms at http://williambeem.com/licensing/.

 Using Photo Theft to Your Advantage

-I mentioned earlier in this post that most cases of copyright infringement aren’t about commercial usage.
-A legitimate business doesn’t want to get sued.
-That doesn’t mean infringement can’t happen.
 My own suspicion is that it happens from an individual in the business who makes a wrong choice rather than a policy of a business to steal for its own usage.
 The business is still liable, but many know better than to take something without a valid license.

 The first way to put photo theft to your advantage is to register all of your work with the US Copyright Office.
 That way, you’re prepared to take action in case of commercial copyright infringement.
-A lawyer will likely take this case on a contingency basis, which means your up-front costs are vey low compared to other types of lawsuits.
-There is no contingency defense, though.
-That puts the infringing party on notice that this could be very expensive for them to pay their attorney fees, and therefore makes settlement very likely.
-This only happens with a valid registration, though.
-Angry letters and whining on the Internet aren’t very meaningful without any force to back up those words.
+A lawyer will likely take this case on a contingency basis, which means your up-front costs are very low compared to other types of lawsuits.

 Infringement Happens — Deal With It